flwende/data_types/README.md

 The advantage: if you choose the SoA data layout, components `x`, `y` and `z` are contiguous in memory each, and SIMD vectorization should work out of the box.

 ### Performance
-The table below lists the performance of the buffer (execution time in seconds) in 1 and 3 dimensions for calculating the element-wise logarithm and exponential of a given field using the implementation in `src/test_buffer.cpp` and the provided Makefiles.
+The table below lists the performance of `buffer<vec<float, 3>,...>` (execution time in seconds) in 1 and 3 dimensions for calculating the element-wise logarithm and exponential of a given field using the implementation in `src/test_buffer.cpp` and the provided Makefiles.

 ```
                             1D (nx = 65536)   3D (nx/ny/nz = 128/128/128)